acjones617/scipy-node/integrate/README.md

       absoluteError    : 1.7150725284409418e-11
     }

-integrate(func, lower, upper[, options[, callback]) takes up to four arguments:
+integrate.univariate(func, lower, upper[, options[, callback]) takes up to five arguments:

 #### func (required)

 See above for details on how to [format func](https://github.com/acjones617/scipy-node/tree/master/integrate#func)

+func will only take a single argument

 #### lower (required)

-Lower bound for the definite integral computation.
-Can be -Infinity
+Lower bound for the definite integral computation. -Infinity is a valid value.

 #### upper (required)

 Upper bound for the definite integral computation.
-Can be Infinity
+Infinity is a valid value.

 #### options (optional)